daleiyang/Projects/InterviewExercise/ICSS/README.md

 ![alt tag](https://github.com/daleiyang/Projects/blob/main/InterviewExercise/ICSS/pics/4.jpg)

 - For example: prefix is "46732".
+Refer to lines 76-103 of [trie.c](https://github.com/daleiyang/Projects/blob/main/InterviewExercise/ICSS/trie.c#L76)
   1. The first number is "4".
 From the root node (nodes[0]), we find out the value in the nodes[0][4] is 5.
 This means we need to move to nodes[5].
+We check prefixs[5], the price list is empty, it means no operator has prefix "4".
   2. Next number is "6".
+We find out the value in the nodes[5][6] is 6.
+This means we need to move to nodes[6].
+We check prefixs[6], there are two prices[2] and prices[10] were found.
+So, for the prefix "46", operator 1's price is prices[2] = 0.17, operator 2's price is prices[10] = 0.2.
   3.
   4.
   5.